bu-ist/block-imports/hooks/README.md

 These should be camelCase.

+They are React hooks https://react.dev/reference/react/hooks, not WP hooks or WP hooks or WP hooks

 ...Except block hooks come in WP 6.4 and are php based, so is this confusing? https://developer.wordpress.org/news/2024/03/exploring-the-block-hooks-api-in-wordpress-6-5/#how-to-create-block-hooks